 Jimmy and I also got an interview set up by freelance writer Andi Hamilton of the Midnight Resistance Podcast, who wanted to hear from us about Doom Engine development, and eventually wanted to submit the article to PC Gamer.
 Should be fun, whenever that gets scheduled.

 After the venue, we all went to the Hotline Miami 2 launch party at the Loading Bar in Dalston.
 I saw Rami (now very well-rested), William, and two of the developers from the team making Titan Souls, Mark Foster and David Fenn.
-I tried to get Jimmy and Ben to have a drink, but they decided to pass.
+I tried to get Jimmy and Marian to have a drink, but they decided to pass.
 They left after a couple of hours.
 I, however, got sloshed with Jazz.
 One thing to note for Americans: they had Amstel Beer on tap.
 Not Amstel Light, Amstel Beer.
 I KNEW "light beer" was an American perversion!
 Beer of the evening: Meantime London Lager.

 We finished off the evening with kebabs.
 Drunk and eating kebabs?
 I'm London as fuck, bitch!